 This makes your life easier, removing a lot of the pressure.
 It also allows you to connect with your students (and encourage them to connect with one another).

 If you value community engagement, Udemy may be the platform for you.

-PRO: Easy To Upload + Publish Your Course
+Pro: Easy To Upload + Publish Your Course

-The whole process is…easy!
+The whole course creation process is easy.

 When using a platform like Thinkific, the layers can soon add up.
 This isn’t the case on Udemy.
 Everything remains easy for you and your students.
 It’s a tried and tested process they’ve perfected over time.

 It gives you all the tools you need.
 Nothing else.